The top 5 marketing ideas for small business

-Coming up with marketing ideas for small business in 2012 can be a challenge.
+Coming up with marketing ideas for small business can be a challenge.
 With the wide array of options available, it is important to invest time and money into the most effective marketing ideas to bring the highest returns.

-This list will provide great strategies for any small business, while being mindful of the major changes that have been occurring in the online world in 2012 - in particular with Google and the rise of mobile.
+This list will provide great strategies for any small business, while being mindful of the major changes that have been occurring in the online world - in particular with Google and the rise of mobile.

 Top 5 marketing ideas for small business